Corporate Services

 When an entrepreneur decides to sell his business concern, he would definitely need sound advice on tax and other implications such transfers imply.
 We offer advice both on relative procedural issues as well as on the due diligence requirements of the transferees.

-A transfer of a business concern can occur in a number of situations, like:
+A transfer of a business concern can occur in a number of situations, including but not limited to the following:

 • When the assets of a business concern are transferred to another person, and the existing business ceases to trade;